 Essence of Bhutan

-A tour to provide the essence of the country including 3 nights in Paro and 2 in Punakha with base on COMO hotels.
+A tailored made trip to discover the essence of Bhutan including 3 nights in Paro and 2 nights in Punakha with base on COMO hotels: COMO Uma Paro and COMO Uma Punakha.

 Day 01

-Arrival to Paro, customs procedure and luggage collection.
-Welcome by your private ENGLISH speaking guide followed by a 10 minutes transfer to our accommodation: Hotel COMO Uma Paro.
+Arrival to Paro and welcome by your private English-speaking guide followed by a 10 minutes transfer to the accommodation: Hotel COMO Uma Paro.

 During this first day, we will have the opportunity to travel through the valley of Paro, visiting its small town, as well as its most representative temple.
 Dinner included in the hotel.